Use the Config Sync dashboard

 If the repository isn't synced, click error Error to view detailed error information.

-You can also use this tab to update your Config Sync configuration:
+You can also use this tab to upgrade Config Sync on a cluster:

-- Beside the name of the cluster that you want to update, select the context menu more_vert and then select edit Edit Config.
+- Beside the name of the cluster that you want to upgrade, select the context menu more_vert and then select edit Edit Config.

 For guidance on Config Sync settings, see Configure Config Sync.